ddeepwell/SPINS_deepwell/README.md

 To add this repository as a branch to your own SPINS installation, the following series of commands should work.

-    git remote add deepwell https://github.com/ddeepwel/SPINS_deepwell.git (“git remote -v” should now list vortex as one of the remotes.) git fetch deepwell
+    git remote add deepwell https://github.com/ddeepwel/SPINS_deepwell.git (“git remote -v” should now list deepwell as one of the remotes.) git fetch deepwell
     git checkout -b deepwell deepwell/Deepwell